Bumblebee202111/MinusOneMusic-public/README.md

 - Music playback.
 - _Natural_ (without special adaptations) tablet/landscape support.
 - Direct up-to-date NCM service provided.
-You will see a lot of new interfaces that haven't been discovered by any other developer.
+Plenty of new interfaces which haven't been discovered by others are used to bring you consistent experience.
 - Uses `View`-based system & Single Activity architecture.
 - Uses `deviceId` as the seed to _pseudo_-randomly generate device specs for privacy.
 - Is NOT modified from the decompiled official NCM app although the two apps look very similar.